yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2018/01/07/gaming_today.md

 You might be wondering why I did this, considering I described this game in [my previous post](/posts/2018/01/03/getting_over_it), and it wasn't a pretty description.
 I didn't buy it for a pretty reason.
 I bought this game because I believed it offered more than the usual run-of-the-mill video game, or more than the usual rage games out there.
 I bought this game because I wanted to truly test myself.

-___
+---

-A little while ago, I realized I am not too shabby at *some* video games, and knowing this didn't comfort me.
+A little while ago, I realized I am not too shabby at _some_ video games, and knowing this didn't comfort me.
 I was looking for something else.

 So this past Christmas break, and during some of the weeks prior, I played this free online game called [Airmash](https://airma.sh).
 You can be a bomber, a heavy fighter, a light fighter, a chopper, and a stealth fighter.
 Here's some screenshots of me being at the top: